aiidalab/aiidalab-on-azure/README.md

 Otherwise, please follow the instructions [here](https://github.com/MicrosoftDocs/azure-dev-docs/blob/main/articles/terraform/create-k8s-cluster-with-tf-and-aks.md#2-configure-azure-storage-to-store-terraform-state) to create a storage account to store Terraform state.

-Please note down the information listed above, you will need it later during the setup process.
+Make note of the information listed above, it will be needed later during the setup process.

 ### 4. Create the AiiDAlab Terraform deployment directory